 If you have completed an International Year One programme, you may be considered for Level 2 of your chosen bachelor’s degree.
 Applications will be considered on a case-by-case basis.

 To find out more about the pathway programmes that we accept, please contact our International Admissions team at firstname.lastname@example.org

-Prospective students require one of the following qualifications for entry into year one of an undergraduate degree:
+Prospective students require one of the following qualifications for entry onto year one of a bachelor’s degree: